 Often overlooked in K–12 education: The role of intergenerational storytelling in student identity and resilience.

-While we talk a lot about academic achievement, SEL, and even culturally responsive teaching, we rarely explore how – students’ connections to family narratives and ancestral wisdom can shape their confidence, purpose, and perseverance.
-Imagine a classroom where students are invited to interview elders, trace personal histories, and reflect on how their lineage informs their learning journey.
+We often discuss academic achievement, SEL, and even culturally responsive teaching.
+However, we rarely explore how students’ connections to family narratives and ancestral wisdom can shape their confidence.
+This connection also influences their purpose and perseverance.
+Imagine a classroom where students are invited to interview elders.
+They trace personal histories.
+They also reflect on how their lineage informs their learning journey.
 This isn’t just about heritage, it’s about **building a bridge between past and future**, helping students see themselves as part of a larger story.

 Why it matters: